pwjensen/BetterBarCrawlApp/README.md

 This `.env` file has example entries for all of the available options that can be set.
 1. `ORS_API_KEY`: This is the API key used for Open Route Services.
 Register for one [here](https://openrouteservice.org/dev/#/signup)
 2. `GOOGLE_MAPS_API_KEY`: This is the API key used for Google maps calls.
 Get an API key [here](https://mapsplatform.google.com/)
+    - Enable the Places API
-3. `DJANGO_SECRET_KEY`: Generate a new secret key for Django signing by running
+4. `DJANGO_SECRET_KEY`: Generate a new secret key for Django signing by running
   ```bash
   cd src/backend
   poetry run python -c 'from django.core.management.utils import get_random_secret_key; print(get_random_secret_key())'